-Michelle Schmitt is a singer/songwriter who was born in Detroit and started playing guitar and writing songs when she was 12 years old.
+Michelle Schmitt is a singer/songwriter/producer, born in Detroit, who started playing guitar and writing songs when she was 12 years old.
 She moved to San Francisco in 1977.
-Gifted with a soulful voice, the ability to express her feelings through her heartfelt songwriting and a talented band, Michelle delivers songs that stand the test of time.
-Schmitt has a sultry and indefinable voice — part soul, part rock, part twang and all enticing.
-Her earthy vocals and intelligent lyrics ooze soulful love and longing.
-Growing up in Detroit, Michelle was exposed to great music and credits artists like Joni Mitchell, Aretha Franklin, Tina Turner, CSN & Y, Carole King, Eva Cassidy, Bonnie Raitt, Emmylou Harris, Phoebe Snow, Sade, Stevie Nicks & Natalie Merchant for her inspiration as a singer and songwriter.
-In 2005 Michelle was asked to contribute a song on a record featuring six Grammy winners and two Rock & Roll Hall of Famers (including Bonnie Raitt, Kenny Loggins, Bill Medley, Roseanne and Johnny Cash, Rodney Crowell, Beth Neilsen Chapman and Mike & the Mechanics).
-Michelle opened Lilysong Records in Muir Beach, Marin County in the early part of 2001.
-In 2006, Michelle opened the doors to her state of the art San Francisco studio, Harrison Street Records and opened Pine Mountain Studio in Alexander Valley in 2008.
-Michelle has worked with some amazing musicians and engineers in the Bay Area, Los Angeles and Nashville.
-Michelle organizes an annual benefit concert to help feed the hungry.
-Details to follow.
-100% of the proceeds of the band’s annual December benefit concert goes to feed the hungry in her San Francisco/Bay Area community.
-Michelle continues her collaboration and musical partnership with her friend, band mate, music director and co-producer, Ricky Fataar.
-Proceeds of every record that Michelle records and produces go to worthwhile causes ranging from feeding the homeless to youth drug rehabilitation programs.
-Giving back what she has so generously been given drives Michelle in all areas of her life.
+Gifted with the ability to listen and observe how people interact, a soulful honest voice, the ability to express her feelings through her heartfelt songwriting and a talented band, Michelle delivers songs that stand the test of time.
+Schmitt has a strong, sultry and indefinable voice — part rock, part soul, part Americana and all enticing.
+Her earthy vocals and intelligent lyrics speak of love, faith and longing.
+Growing up in Detroit, Michelle was exposed early to all types of music, and credits artists like Joni Mitchell, Aretha Franklin, Tina Turner, CSN & Y, Carole King, Eva Cassidy, Annie Lennox, Bonnie Raitt, Emmylou Harris, Phoebe Snow, Sade, Stevie Nicks and Natalie Merchant for her inspiration as a singer and songwriter.
+In 2005 Michelle was featured on a record with six Grammy winners and two Rock & Roll Hall of Famers (including Bonnie Raitt, Kenny Loggins, Bill Medley, Roseanne and Johnny Cash, Rodney Crowell, Beth Neilsen Chapman and Mike + The Mechanics).
+Michelle is a dedicated and consummate professional with a large catalog of original songs available on all platforms all over the world.
+Check out Michelle’s band, below, to see the talented guys who contribute to her music.
+Michelle’s music is relatable and fun.
+She rocks & rolls as easily as she makes your heart break from the deepness of her beautiful voice and pure message.

 Sammy Fielding, our lead engineer and studio manager at HSR and Pine Mountain Studios is a passionate musician and engineer whose love for playing music is only matched by his love for recording those who play.
 Growing up in Santa Cruz, CA, he developed a keen interest in music, and began learning a variety of instruments.
 By age sixteen he had his heart set on a career in audio production.
 Through volunteering at a local recording studio, playing in and recording various bands, and producing solo work, Sammy got his foot in the door of the audio universe.
-At age 20 he moved to Berkeley, CA to study sound at Expression College for Digital Arts, and start Robot Envy Studio.
+At age 20 he moved to Berkeley, CA, to study sound at Expression College for Digital Arts and start Robot Envy Studio.
 Since then, Sammy has fostered his engineering career through working with amazing talent in the Bay Area and beyond, such as The Real Nasty, The Soft White Sixties, Rachel Fannan, Greylag, Lyrics Born, Forrest Day, Wedard, The Tumbleweed Wanderers, and his own bands, Noctooa, Foxtails Brigade, and Medicine Moon.
 In addition to Robot Envy, Sammy has worked at other Bay Area studios, including Megasonic Sound, Bay Records, and Ninth Street Opus.
 We are thrilled to have Sammy on board with his unique take on music and recording it.

-HSR engineer Bijan Sharifi, is a multi-faceted musician, producer and audio engineer.
-Originally from Southern California, Bijan has spent the last 15 years performing and producing music for various projects spanning from symphonic orchestras to hardcore metal bands.
-His talents range from music production, film production/electronic media, live sound mixing, and live recording.
+HSR and Pine Mountain Studio engineer Bijan Sharifi, is a multi-faceted musician, producer, mixer and audio engineer.
+He has also begun mastering Michelle’s records, starting with “Opened Letters”.
+Originally from Southern California, Bijan has spent the last 20 years performing and producing music for various projects spanning from symphonic orchestras to hardcore metal bands.
+His talents range from music production and film production/electronic media to live sound mixing and recording.
 After attaining a B.S. from Full Sail University in Sound Engineering, Bijan moved to San Francisco and began working with with some of the most talented emerging artists on the west coast.
-He joins HSR as Sammy’s second engineer for Michelle’s recording sessions with her music partner Ricky Fataar, and audio engineer at both Harrison Street Records and Pine Mountain.
+He joined HSR as Sammy’s second engineer for Michelle’s recording sessions with her music partner Ricky Fataar, and is a valued member of her team as and audio engineer at both Harrison Street Records and Pine Mountain.